 Do you like inviting trouble?
 Though nobody does, they do invite trouble.
-They do it unintentionally – and that is through over-sharing on the social media sites.
+They do it unintentionally – and that is through over-sharing on social media sites.
 This article focuses on problems of over-sharing on social media sites like Facebook, Foursquare, and Twitter.
 It also talks about some special websites and apps that were designed to increase awareness about inviting troubles through social media posts.

 All three websites we are talking about in this article are highly addictive – Facebook, Foursquare, and Twitter – so much that they are being considered as the new opium of the masses!
 They provide a way to share things related to your life, while also providing a method to vent out your emotions.